 Worms Can Eat Your Garbage!

 Composting keeps waste out of landfills and is a great way to teach kids about natural habitats and life cycles.
-In this hands-on demonstration, MEG/ EnAct provides all the materials you need and guides you through building your own fully functional worm composting bin.
+In this hands-on demonstration, Madison Environmental Group / EnAct provides all the materials you need and guides you through building your own fully functional worm composting bin.

 Sustainable Landscaping: Beauty Today, Green Tomorrow

 Join John J. Gishnock, landscape architect and ecological designer with Formecology, LLC, to learn how you can create a personal outdoor environment tailored to your individual aesthetic style that is also environmentally beneficial.
 Gishnock explores a variety of design, installation and care techniques that highlight the countless advantages of green oriented landscaping.

 3:00 p.m.: Isthmus Green Day Main Stage